The key to success is making your application memorable. Don’t be afraid to talk about yourself and what makes you unique.

 Australian Training Awards

-The application you submit will be used for judging for the 2020 Australian Training Awards, should you progress to become a finalist in the national awards program.
+The application you submit for the 2021 South Australian Training Awards will be the same one that is used for judging for the 2021 Australian Training Awards, should you progress to become a finalist in the national awards program.

 You won’t be able to make any changes or amendments to your original application, so when you prepare it, remember it will compete with applications from other states and territories.

 - you have provided all required certification

 - you have addressed all selection criteria related to the category you are applying for